eric-plus-plus/SoRo-19-20/Autonomous/Readme.md

 ## How to Compile and Run:
 ### Install Dependencies:
+This guide assumes that you are using a linux environment and can install things with apt.
-Install OpenCV following https://askubuntu.com/questions/1123955/install-opencv4-in-ubuntu-16 <br>
+Install OpenCV with "sudo apt install libopencv-dev" <br>
 Install Aruco following http://miloq.blogspot.com/2012/12/install-aruco-ubuntu-linux.html <br>

 ### Build the Project: